memfault/interrupt/_posts/2022-03-30-dealing-with-large-symbol-files.md

 ```

 This requires no changes when using the file- debuggers and binutils are all
-good about unpacking the data, and worst case it can be reveresed with
+good about unpacking the data, and worst case it can be reversed with
 `--decompress-debug-sections`.

 The `dwz` tool definitely performs nice optimizations on larger binaries, but it